-Development of a microfluidic system for single cell analysis of their content in tritium-labeled drugs
+Development of a microfluidic system for cell analysis of their content in tritium-labeled drugs

 |Contact: MALLOGGI Florent, , firstname.lastname@example.org, +33 1 69 08 63 28|

-Development of a microfluidic system for the precise deposition of tritium-labeled cells in order to read their activity by beta imaging.
+Development of a microfluidic system to deposit tritium-labeled cells in order to read their activity by beta imaging.

 |Possibility of continuation in PhD: Non|